Causal Testing: Finding Defects' Root Causes: Abstract

 \section{Abstract}

-Isolating and repairing unexpected or buggy software behavior typically involves identifying and understanding the root cause of that behavior.
-We develop Causal Testing, a new method of root-cause analysis that relies on the theory of statistical causal inference to identify a set of executions that likely hold the key causal information necessary to understand and repair buggy behavior.
-Given one or more faulty executions, Causal Testing finds a small set of minimally different executions that do not exhibit the faulty behavior.
-Reducing the differences any further causes the faulty behavior to reappear, and so the differences between these minimally different executions and the faulty executions capture causal execution information, which can aid system understanding and debugging tasks.
-Evaluating Causal Testing on a subset of the Defects4J benchmark, we find that Causal Testing could be applied to 71\% of real-world defects, and for 77\% of those, it can help developers identify the root cause of the defect.
-We implement and make public Holmes, a Causal Testing Eclipse plug-in that automatically computes and presents causal information.
-A controlled experiment with 16 developers showed that Holmes improves the subjects' ability to identify the cause of the defect: Users with standard testing tools identified the cause 81\% of the time, whereas users with Holmes did so 92\% of the time.
+Understanding the root cause of a defect is critical to isolating and repairing buggy behavior.
+We present Causal Testing, a new method of root-cause analysis that relies on the theory of counterfactual causality to identify a set of executions that likely hold key causal information necessary to understand and repair buggy behavior.
+Using the Defects4J benchmark, we find that Causal Testing could be applied to 71\% of real-world defects, and for 77\% of those, it can help developers identify the root cause of the defect.
+A controlled experiment with 37 developers shows that Causal Testing improves participants' ability to identify the cause of the defect from 80\% of the time with standard testing tools to 86\% of the time with Causal Testing.
+The participants report that Causal Testing provides useful information they cannot get using tools such as JUnit.
+Holmes, our prototype, open-source Eclipse plugin implementation of Causal Testing, is available at \url{http://holmes.cs.umass.edu/}.